JetBrains/intellij-sdk-docs/code_samples/tree_structure_provider/README.md

 ## Quickstart

 The Tree Structure Provider sample project implements `treeStructureProvider` Extension Point, which allows modifying the structure of the project tree in the Project View panel.
 This implementation limits the presented files to the Plain Text files only.

-The current implementation checks if a Project View nodes represents directories or file of the `PlainTextFileType` type.
+The current implementation checks if a Project View node represents a directory or file of the `PlainTextFileType` type.
 Otherwise, an element is not included in the results list, so only directories and plain text files are rendered.

 ### Extension Points